Tekraj15/zero-shot-vison-search/README.md

 ## Results

-The following image demonstrates the effectiveness of the Zero-Shot Vision Search engine in retrieving semantically relevant images for a given text query:
+The following image demonstrates the effectiveness of the Zero-Shot Vision Search engine that this project was able to achieve in retrieving semantically relevant images for a given text query:

 ![Zero-Shot Vision Search Result](assets/zero-shot-vision-search-result.png)

-*Figure: Example of top-K image retrieval results for a natural language query using the SigLIP-powered search engine.*
+*Figure: Result of top-K image retrieval results for a natural language query using the SigLIP-powered search engine.*